 Am I being obtuse if I say Accounts Receivable Management is the management of your accounts receivables?
 I suppose so … let’s begin with the definition of Accounts Receivable, I’ll give you the Wikipedia definition first, then mine.

-Wikipedia defines Accounts Receivable
+Wikipedia defines Accounts Receivable as:

-Cash In defines Accounts Receivable
+Cash In defines Accounts Receivable as: